dpball/supremecourt/README.md

 - Omen use Realit.io to act as oracles via submitting answer bonds and provides liquidity via a fixed product market maker (similar to sites such as Uniswap)

+In our implementation, we aim to create a strong incentive for users to create markets and provide liquidity to them, thus achieving better prices for bettors than centralised exchanges.
 Our project is unique in its implementation of the above principles:

 ### Oracle problem